It's so hot in Dubai that the government is artificially creating rainstorms

 The new method of cloud seeding shows promise in helping to mitigate drought conditions worldwide, without as many environmental concerns as previous methods involving salt flares.

-Annually, the United Arab Emirates receives about four inches of rain per year.
-The government is hoping that regularly zapping clouds to generate rain will help to alleviate some of the arid nation's annual heatwaves.
+Annually, the United Arab Emirates receives about 4 inches of rain per year.
+The government is hoping that regularly zapping clouds to generate rain will help to alleviate some of the arid nation's annual heat waves.

-According to research from the University of Reading, scientists created the storms using drones, which hit clouds with electricity, creating large raindrops.
+According to research from the University of Reading in the U.K., scientists created the storms using drones, which hit clouds with electricity, creating large raindrops.
 The larger raindrops are essential in the hot country, where smaller droplets often evaporate before ever hitting the ground.

-In 2017, researchers at the university were awarded $1.5 million in funding for what they call "Rain Enhancement Science," AKA man-made rainstorms.
+In 2017, researchers at the university were awarded $1.5 million in funding for what they call "Rain Enhancement Science," also known as man-made rainstorms.
 The UAE's total investment in rain-making projects is $15 million, part of the country's "quest to ensure water security."

 "The water table is sinking drastically in UAE," University of Reading professor and meteorologist Maarten Ambaum told BBC News.
 "And the purpose of this is to try to help with rainfall."